THE GOAL OF THIS BLOG-POST:

 - Link phrases: The foregoing does not imply that you should spit out short, unconnected sentences or paragraphs, staccato-style.
 You will have seen in the scoring criteria that coherence and fluency are very important; the examiners are actively looking for the use of appropriate connectors or linking phrases.
 As you sit down, make a quick list of such expressions at the top of your exam page as a memory jogger, and incorporate them appropriately as you write your texts.
 Some examples: sin embargo, así que, de todos modos, a pesar de que, no obstante.

 - Stay calm and think laterally: If you run into problems with words you would like to use, but which are stubbornly stuck on the tip of your tongue, think laterally and improvise (don’t waste time by getting hung up on a particular word, and don’t panic).
 Pay attention to the minimum length required for each task – you will lose marks if you don’t write at least that much.
 However, don’t fill up lines by repeating ideas that you’ve already stated, the second time just in different words.
 Do not copy entire sentences from the exam question either.
-Do not regurgitate memorised model answers; examiners are trained to recognise them and your test will be invalid.
+Do not regurgitate memorized model answers; examiners are trained to recognize them and your test will be invalid.

 - Proofreading: There isn’t time during the exam to entirely re-write first drafts.
 You have to write down your answer straight away (after having first carefully analysed the instructions, and then equally carefully having planned and structured your text).
 Then use the remaining time to proof-read your work.
 To this end, it is a good idea not to write too densely on the page (i.e., you should initially write your words somewhat spaced, in order to allow you to fit in corrections).
 The DELE is not an exam in the aesthetics of handwriting, so don’t worry if you need to scratch out and correct – as long as it remains clearly legible.
-Proofread particularly for agreement of gender and number, regarding ser/estar and por/para, for obligatory use of the subjunctive mood, and for spelling mistakes, paying attention to accents (tildes).
+Proofread particularly for agreement of gender and number, for correct use of ser/estar and por/para, for obligatory use of the subjunctive mood, and for spelling mistakes, paying attention to accents (tildes).

 Thank you for reading this blog-post.
 Please see also our earlier posts, covering other important aspects of the DELE exam.
 Any and all comments will be highly appreciated.